inkVerb/VIP/501/Lesson-10.md

     - video.mov
 4. Click "Upload"
 5. Check the uploads directory:$ `ls web/uploads`
-6. Repeat these steps with many files, including fake and disallowed
+6. Repeat these steps with many files, including fake and disallowed; not all files will work, some only partially

 | **25** :$